samherrmann/docker-angular-cli/README.md

 2. Copy the [npm.sh](npm.sh) script into your project's root directory.

+3. Add the following configuration to `angular-cli.json` to make the app accessible from the browser on the host machine.
+    ```json
+      "defaults": {
+        "serve": {
+          "host": "0.0.0.0"
+        }
+      }
+    ```

-3. Use the script to execute Angular CLI commands:
+4. Use the script to execute Angular CLI commands:
     ```sh
     ./npm.sh run ng g m my-module
     ```